Cohomology of unipotent group schemes: 1-parameter subgroups, exponential type, and cohomology

 In this section, we extend the formulation of the map of $k$-algebras

 given by A. Suslin and the author in \cite{FS} to the Frobenius kernels $U_{(r)}$ of various unipotent subgroups $U \subset GL_N$.
 In contrast to our subsequent constructions, this extension involves little computation.
 Throughout this discussion, $r$ will denote an arbitrary positive integer.
+The main result of this section, Theorem \ref{thm:coh-exist} gives sufficient conditions for a simple group $G$ given together with an embedding $i: G \subset GL_N$ to admit an induced map $\phi_{G,r}$ which in turn determine an induced map for certain unipotent subgroups $U_J \subset G$.

 Recall that for any linear algebraic group $G$ over $k$, the $r$-th iterate $F^r: G \to G^{(r)}$ of the Frobenius map $F: G \to G^{(1)}$ admits a scheme theoretic kernel $G_{(r)} \equiv ker\{ F^r \}$ which is an infinitesimal group scheme of height $r$.
-The coordinate algebra $k[G_{(r)}]$ of $G$ equals the finite dimensional commutative Hopf algebra $k[G]/I^{p^r}$, where $I$ is the maximal ideal at the identity of $G$ and where $I^{p^r}$ is the ideal generated by $\{ f^{p^r}, f \in I \}$.
+The coordinate algebra $k[G_{(r)}]$ of $G_{(r)}$ equals the finite dimensional commutative Hopf algebra $k[G]/I^{p^r}$, where $I$ is the maximal ideal at the identity of $G$ and where $I^{p^r}$ is the ideal generated by $\{ f^{p^r}, f \in I \}$.
 A (rational) $G_{(r)}$-module is a comodule for $k[G_{(r)}]$ or, equivalently, a module for $kG_{(r)} \ \equiv \ (k[G_{(r)}])^\#$ (the $k$-linear dual of $k[G_{(r)}]$ with its inherited Hopf algebra structure).
-For $G$ defined over $\bF_{p^r}$, we may view the Frobenius map as an endomorphism of $G$ and $G_{(r)} \subset G$ as the kernel of $F^r: G \to G$.
+For $G$ defined over $\bF_{p^r}$, we may view the Frobenius map $F^r$ as an endomorphism of $G$ and $G_{(r)} \subset G$ as the kernel of $F^r: G \to G$.

-The universal, $GL_N$-invariant classes $e_{r-\ell} \in H^{2p^{r-\ell-1}}(GL_N,\gl_N^{(r-\ell)})$ of \cite{FS} and their $\ell$-th Frobenius twist $e_{r-\ell}^{(\ell)} \in H^{2p^{r-\ell-1}}(GL_N,\gl_N^{(r)})$ (i.e., pull-back along the $\ell$-th iterate $F^\ell$ of the Frobenius morphism $F: GL_N \to GL_N$) are elements in the rational cohomology of the (reductive) algebraic group $GL_N$.
+The universal, $GL_N$-invariant classes $e_{r-\ell} = e_{r-\ell}^{(0)} \in H^{2p^{r-\ell-1}}(GL_N,\gl_N^{(r-\ell)})$ of \cite{FS} and their $\ell$-th Frobenius twist $e_{r-\ell}^{(\ell)} \in H^{2p^{r-\ell-1}}(GL_N,\gl_N^{(r)})$ (i.e., pull-back along the $\ell$-th iterate $F^\ell$ of the Frobenius morphism $F: GL_N \to GL_N$) are elements in the rational cohomology of the (reductive) algebraic group $GL_N$.
 The restriction of $e_{r-\ell}^{(\ell)}$ to $GL_{N(r)}$,

 can be identified with a $GL_N$-equivariant map

 (vanishing on the dual trace class $Tr^{(r)} \in \gl_N^{\#(r)}$), thereby determining the $GL_N$-equivariant map of commutative $k$-algebras (\ref{def:phi-GL}).
 For $\ell < r$, the Frobenius map $F^\ell$ restricts to $F^\ell: GL_{N(r)} \to GL_{N(r)}$ and factors as